 The company has featured its products in movies, video games, and even went so far as to collaborate with Merlin Entertainments to build a Legoland theme park!

 But what makes LEGO an inspiring example for lead generation is its online community.

-In 2008, Lego partnered with Cuusoo and started a website to allow its fan to submit their ideas.
+In 2008, Lego partnered with Cuusoo and started a website to allow its fans to submit their ideas.
 The goal was to add the winner’s design to their product line.

-The initiative received an exceedingly high response, and the platform is running successfully since then.
+The initiative received an exceedingly high response, and the platform has been running successfully since then.